 Halloween Dinner For Two….

-I would like to revive a few recipes from a intimate Halloween dinner for two that I made for the Captain and me a couple years ago!
+I would like to revive a few recipes from a intimate Halloween dinner for two that I made for the Captain and myself quite a while back.

 I love to decorate the house for the Halloween/Autumn/Fall season…pumpkins everywhere…strings of maple leaves…, black crows and bats!